falcosecurity/falco-website/content/en/docs/setup/packages.md

 ![](/docs/getting-started/images/dialog-2.png)

+If you choose `Yes`, `falcoctl` will periodically check for ruleset updates and, if a new update is available, will pull and install it.

 ### Manual system setup {#manual-systemd-setup}

 You may need to complete the setup configuration if you are in one of the following cases: